2 Priory AvenueCavershamReading, RG4 7SFTel: 0118 947 6828

 The receptionists arrange appointments for the various clinics and the doctors.
 All information is treated in the strictest confidence.

 The midwife holds regular antenatal clinics as mentioned earlier.
 We regret that the doctors can no longer attend home deliveries, but you may discuss the midwife's attendance with her.

 We have a team of district nurses.
 Zoe Lowdnes is our district nursing sister and works with our community staff nurse Karen Clarke.
 Helen Lester is our health care assistant.
 The team are based at the practice but visit housebound patients of all ages in their own homes, delivering skilled nursing care.
-They can be contacted on 946 1165 between 9.00am and 12 noon - 1.00pm.
+They can be contacted on 0118 946 1165 between 9.00am and 12 noon and 1.00pm to 5.00pm.

 Orwell House covers patients living over Caversham Bridge on the left hand side of Caversham Road (even numbers) and in the roads on that side (eg Waterman Place, Thames Avenue, Brigham Road) and in the roads off Vastern Road (De Montfort Road, Lynmouth Road, Norman Place), Kings Meadow and Napier Road.

 The Health Visitors are concerned with child development, supporting the family and health promotion for all ages.